-Capturing a swarm is more than half the fun; keeping it once you bring it home may be another challenge.
+Capturing a swarm is more than half the fun; keeping it once you bring it home is another challenge.

 A customer wrote in saying they wish they had known more about how to catch and keep swarms, saying they have caught several swarms in the past but had little success in keeping them from leaving.
 After giving us a call and chatting with someone here at Kelley Beekeeping, they were happy to report they were successful in keeping their next swarm.